LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 **Chat**: No

 #### messageResendMaxRetries
 This is the maximum number of times to send the consumer's message to the bot.
 You can use this field to retry the consumer's last message when the bot fails to respond the first time.
-Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).
+See the best practice discussion in [this topic](conversation-builder-best-practices-resolve-stuck-conversations.html).

  Note that this number represents the total tries, not the retries alone.
 Examples: